Home Home

 Julie Stevenson's collection of unknown portraits

-Julie Stevenson is in possesion of some very old photographic portraits - a varied and wonderful collection of people.
+Julie Stevenson is in possession of some very old photographic portraits - a varied and wonderful collection of people.
 There is little information for most of them, so Julie would appreciate any clues that you can give as to the identity of the people pictured.

 Julie's nanna